-However, now this is not needed as it will be possible to reply a person directly.
+However, now this is not needed as it will be possible to reply to a person directly.
 Now there will be a reply button on every comment that is there on a Facebook page.
-Clicking on Reply button, you can reply to a particular comment directly.
+Clicking on the Reply button, you can reply to a particular comment directly.

 Like Facebook Graph Search, this move will encourage Facebook users to spend more time on Facebook.

 Reply Feature rolls out along with Threaded comments:

 After months of testing since November 2012, the social networking giant aims to make navigating through conversation threads easier with the new Reply feature.
 When this feature was being tested, at that time, it was referred to as threaded discussions.

 Now it is possible to respond to a friend‘s comment way after new ones have been added, you will be able to address each individual comment.
 Your responses will be posted under the original comment too.

 Currently, Replies are for pages and profiles with more than 10,000 followers.
 The other page admins are able to opt-in for the new feature via the “manage permissions” section in the page admin panel.
 So far, this feature is available via desktop only.
 However, very soon it will be turned on for all pages by July 10.
 For now, people who view Facebook comments on mobile devices will not be able to reply, and comments will not be algorithmically sorted.

 Facebook is also prioritizing comments on the basis of engagement.
 The most active and popular comments will surface to the top of your posts.
 This will be especially helpful for pages with thousands of followers.